bespoken/bespoken-docs/guides/webchat.md

 | URL | URL where the chatbot is located. | N/A |
 | Virtual Device | The virtual device to use in your test. | Default device |

 Additionally, there are other required parameters placed under the Advanced Settings tab for convenience.
+These allow Bespoken to know where should we type the inputs, and were should we look for responses.

 ### Input Configuration
 In the input field, any text will be typed into the chatbot window and sent as a message.